mgao6767/mingze-gao/posts/merton-dd/index.md

 ### A naïve approach

-A naïve approach by Bharath and Shumway (2008) that does not solve equations (2) and (5) is constructed as below.
+A naïve approach by @bharath_forecasting_2008 that does not solve @eq-firm-equity-value-bsm and @eq-firm-equity-volatility-and-firm-value-volatility-bsm is constructed as below.

 1. Approximate the market value of debt with the face value of debt, so that $D=F$.
 2. Approximate the volatility of debt as $\sigma_D=0.05+0.25\sigma_E$, where 0.05 represents term structure volatility and 25\% of equity volatility is included to allow for volatility associated with default risk.